yorklim/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 **1. Scheduling Features**<br>
+Difficulty Level: 3/5<br>
+Effort Required: 3/5<br>
-`met`, `schedule`, `mark` and `set` commands help the user manage his scheduling matters.
+Challenges faced: `met`, `schedule`, `mark` and `set` commands help the user manage his scheduling matters.
 As these 4 commands directly affect each other, the difficulty comes in thinking what and how their respective class methods should interact with each other, especially with what date format to choose as this directly affects our auto-sort implemented for scheduling.
 It is also difficult to test for extreme cases that may cause these commands to misbehave.
 We decided to simplify the process by restricting the user to 1 appointment per client as our initial beta version faced multiple bugs due to higher number of classes and functions when supporting multiple appointments per client.